so45jj45/NNproject_KU_Instance-Segmentation/README.md

 ## Baseline for understand the project

-To help with understanding the project, i will introduce the most famous model(Mask R-CNN) used in the project. https://github.com/facebookresearch/detectron2/blob/main/MODEL_ZOO.md
+To help with understanding the project, i will introduce the most famous model(Mask R-CNN) used in the project https://github.com/facebookresearch/detectron2/blob/main/MODEL_ZOO.md